 10 Feedback on assessments and assessors

-At the end of an assessment, when all issues have been resolved and the report finalised, the IECEx Executive Secretary will issue a form (IECEx OD 2066) to the body that has been assessed seeking their feedback on the assessment process and the performance of the assessors.
+At the end of an assessment, when all issues have been resolved and the report finalised, the IECEx Executive Secretary will issue a form (IECEx F-016) to the body that has been assessed seeking their feedback on the assessment process and the performance of the assessors.

 In addition to the above, complaints regarding the conduct of an assessor may separately be raised with the IECEx Executive Secretary.
 These complaints shall be in writing.